DIGITAL FORENSICS SCHOLARSHIP FOR WOMEN IN LAW ENFORCEMENT

 - Affirmation that your current (or future) work-duties will benefit from the BCFE training,

-- Confirmation that the agency (or scholarship recipient) is willing to cover subsistence (food) costs during the inclusive training dates, hotel accommodations, and travel expenses.
+- Confirmation that the agency (or scholarship recipient) is willing to cover subsistence (food) costs during the inclusive training dates and any other expenses.

 For further information, please contact the IACIS Coordinator for this scholarship at LEAWomenScholarship@iacis.com.